 If you don't have buttermilk, you can make your own Homemade Buttermilk easily with my Homemade Buttermilk recipe.
 But, even though it's so easy to make, I still love buying Organic Valley Buttermilk as it's just so good!
 I usually make my Buttermilk Waffles with the entire carton when I have some, as that's one of my favorite recipes!

-But, I will definitely be making my Buttermilk Waffles and filling my freezer with them.
-If you are looking for a recipe that you can store leftovers, waffles are better than pancakes in that sense as they can easily be frozen and reheated in your toaster.
+I will definitely be making my Buttermilk Waffles and filling my freezer with them as waffles freeze so well (unlike pancakes!).
+So, if you are looking for a recipe that you can store leftovers, waffles are better than pancakes in that sense as they can easily be frozen and reheated in your toaster.